 Whilst the teams experienced rather different weather conditions on their volunteer days, the results of their efforts are spectacular!
 Extreme temperatures and pouring rain, were never going to stop this lot!
 Not only have the improvements made the project more accessible and safer for people with reduced mobility, but the makeover also means the project looks fantastic; it's crisp, clean, and enticing.

 Sue Porto, Brandon Trust Chief Executive, said of the improvements: "We can't thank you enough for what you've done at our Greenfields Project.
 Our enterprises offer people with learning disabilities and autism opportunities to gain work skills, vocational training, and paid employment.
 The transformation at Greenfields means that the project is now more accessible and inclusive - something that's hugely important to us."

 If you'd like to get involved, there are plenty of other improvements in mind for the project.
 The big dream is to have an accessible compost toilet installed, and other ideas include a tool shed, more raised planting beds, and a covered patio area.

-If you can help in any way, please get in touch with Ben by calling 0117 938 0331 or email email@example.com
+If you can help in any way, please get in touch with Lynne by calling 0117 938 0331 or email Lynne.

 Buy the produce

-If you'd like to check out the wares of offer, all the wonderful produce can be bought directly from Greenfields, or the Brandon charity shops in Bristol.
+If you'd like to check out the wares on offer, all the wonderful produce can be bought directly from Greenfields, or from the Brandon charity shops in Bristol.